Energy Converter Guide: Joules, Calories, BTU & kWh for Everyday Life

 - Therm – a natural gas billing unit in the USA and UK (1 therm = 100,000 BTU).

-- Foot-pounds (ft·lb) – used for mechanical work and torque, especially in engineering and automotive contexts.
+- Foot-pounds (ft·lb) – used for mechanical work and torque in engineering and automotive contexts.

-For financial planning around your energy usage, you can also explore our Loan Calculator and Compound Interest Calculator to see how energy upgrades or solar investments might pay off over time.
+For financial planning around your energy usage, explore the Loan Calculator and Compound Interest Calculator to see how energy upgrades or solar investments might pay off over time.

 • 1 calorie (cal) = 4.184 joules (J)